DrBlythe/scrapechan/README.md

 # ScrapeChan: A quality analyzer for all current posts on any 4chan board

-This Python program scrapes 4chan board catalogs for thread titles/teasers, uses a blacklist of phrases to determine the amount/percentage of crappy threads, and prints that to stdout
+This Python program scrapes a specified 4chan board catalog for thread titles/teasers, runs the titles against (you)r list of words/phrases, and returns the percentage of threads that match anything in that list.

 ### Dependencies:
 	python-requests